 • Kennedy.

 The list can be continued for quite a long time...
 What contributes to such phenomenal results in speed reading?
-Two aspects - a person's devotion to an idea (this applies to politicians.
-Lenin is the most a prime example) and a natural desire to create something new (this applies to creative people).
+Two aspects - a person’s devotion to an idea (this applies to politicians.
+Lenin is the most shining example) and a natural desire to create something new (this applies to creative people).

 Specific speed reading techniques

-• appropriation technique.
-Means identifying and remembering keywords.
+• Appropriation technique.
+Means identifying and remembering key words.

 In the previous sections, we looked at how to learn to read quickly for adults.
 Next, we will talk about speed reading techniques for children.
 Namely, how to read very quickly.

 First, let's talk about a not very pleasant (but quite common aspect in our time) - about the reasons for slow reading in childhood.
-Then - about how to teach a student to read quickly.
+Then - about how to teach a schoolchild to read quickly.

-Reasons for slow reading
+Reasons for Slow Reading

-• Weak concentration of attention on the text.
+• Poor concentration on the text.

 • Weak articulatory apparatus.
 This problem eliminated special exercises presented in children's manuals.